friday27/backend-dev/aws/aws_exam_note.md

   * the request parameters
   * the response elements returned by the service

+* Amazon CloudWatch Events delivers a near real-time stream of system events that describe changes in AWS resources
+  * Every time an Amazon EC2 instance is launched, certain metadata about the instance should be recorded in an Amazon DynamoDB table.
+The data is gathered and written to the table by an AWS Lambda function.
+What is the MOST efficient method of invoking the Lambda function? -> Create a CloudWatch Event with an event pattern looking for EC2 state changes and a target set to use the Lambda function

 ## Throughput

 * 1 RCU for eventually consistent is 2 reads per second of 4 KB